fansalon/TEspeX/README.md

 * mapping_stats.txt: txt file containing mapping statistics

 # How to run TEspeX
 TEspeX can be run calling directly the script from the command line.
 However, for those users disposing a queue managment system we suggest to use a wrapper script that can launch several jobs in parallel saving consistent amount of time.
-We provide  the wrapper file we use on our PBS queue managment system (see the section TEspeX in  wrapper mode for more info).
+We provide the wrapper file we use on our slurm queue managment system (see the section TEspeX in  wrapper mode for more info).

 # TEspeX in standard mode